ddinh99/CharacterViewer/README.md

 # simpsonsviewer

-Flutter - Anywhere Modbile Engineer Candidate Code Excercise.
+Flutter - Anywhere Mobile Engineer Candidate Code Excercise.
 The app descriptions and requirements are below.

-The idea of this file is to give instructions on how to build the applicstions in different flavors.
+The idea of this file is to give instructions on how to build the applications in different flavors.

 Here is the link of videos of how to build each variations.